 Simply selecting the cheapest critical illness insurance quote if you have a health condition to disclose is unlikely to help you find the best cover or price.
 The cheapest insurer may also have the harshest underwriting guidelines for your particular health concern, resulting in a poor outcome after you have completed the application process.

-This is why comparison sites and online quoting platforms are unhelpful when it comes to buying critical illness insurance with a pre-existing medical condition.
+This is why comparison sites and online quoting platforms comparing life insurance and critical illness policies are unhelpful when it comes to buying critical illness insurance with a pre-existing medical condition.
 They don't have the complexity to fully understand your current health and select an appropriate insurer on this basis.

 Applications can be time-consuming and if you end up with an unsatisfactory outcome, you may have to reapply with a different insurer only to go through the whole process again.